Essential Nutrients to Support Thyroid function

 4. Depression and anxiety: Hypothyroidism can affect mood and cause depression and anxiety, which are more common in females.

-5. Weight gain: Females with hypothyroidism may experience weight gain or have difficulty losing weight, particularly in the hips and thighs.
+5. Weight gain: Another one of the most common symptoms of hypothyroidism in females is weight gain or difficulty losing weight, particularly in the hips and thighs.

-6. Hair loss and dry skin: Hypothyroidism can cause hair loss and dry, itchy skin.
+6. Hair loss and dry skin: One of the commonly heard symptoms of hypothyroidism in females includes hair loss and dry, itchy skin.

 7. Fatigue and weakness: Females with hypothyroidism may experience fatigue and weakness, particularly in the morning.

-8. Brain fog: Hypothyroidism can affect cognitive function, leading to difficulties with memory, concentration, and attention.
+8. Brain fog: Hypothyroid can affect cognitive function, leading to difficulties with memory, concentration, and attention.

 Symptoms of Hypothyroidism in Teens & Children